Where can I watch the Premier League in Canada?

 To be abundantly clear, Rogers, Sportsnet, and the Blue Jays organization have no influence over which games are selected for Friday Night Baseball.
 The selections are, to our knowledge, made solely by Apple subject to the terms of its contract with MLB.

-At present, the "early" games in the Friday Night Baseball doubleheader are being called by play-by-play announcer Melanie Newman, analysts Chris Young and Russell Dorsey (who is replacing Hannah Keyser for the second half of the season), and reporter Tricia Whitaker (who appears to be similarly replacing Brooke Fletcher).
+At last check, the "early" games in the Friday Night Baseball doubleheader were being called by play-by-play announcer Melanie Newman, analysts Chris Young and Russell Dorsey, and reporter Tricia Whitaker.
 The game production itself is handled by MLB Network, the organization's in-house media unit (and cable channel).

 If you're a regular Blue Jays watcher but haven't watched any FNB games yet, you should probably manage your expectations, as reviews for the announcing have been mixed at best.
 MLB and Apple seem to have been trying a few off-the-beaten-path things to keep the attention of a wider audience, leading to some more diverse topics of conversation – but the graphics, at least, have been decent.